hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/moving_files.md

 In general, `curl` has *a bit* more options and flexibility than `wget` but the vast majority, if not all, of those options are ***far*** beyond the scope of this module and for this module it comes down to a personal preference.
 That being said, as you download data and tools from various sources you may see different developers having different preferences.
 This is mostly a primer for understanding both of the cases that you will likely run into.

-## md5sum
+## Checking file download success with md5sum <a name="md5sum"></a>

 When you are copying files between two locations and you want to ensure the copying went smoothly or are interested to see if two files are the same.
-Checksums can be thought of as an alphanumeric fingerprint for a file and they are used to ensure that two files are the same.
+Checksums can be thought of as an alphanumeric fingerprint for a file and they are used to ensure that two files are the same -- in other words, you can ensure that the file you downloaded did not get truncated or corrupted during the download.
 It is common for people/insitutions to provide a list of md5sums for files that are availible to download. `md5sum` is one common checksum. ***Importantly, it is theorectically possible that two different files have the same md5sum, but it is practically nearly impossible.*** The syntax for checking the md5sum of a file is:

 ```bash
 md5sum <file>